withastro/docs/src/pages/en/reference/api-reference.md

   <Since v="1.7.0" />
 </p>

-Content Collections offer APIs to configure and query your Markdown documents in `src/content/`.
-For feature rundowns and usage examples, [see our Content Collections Guide](/en/guides/content-collections).
+Content collections offer APIs to configure and query your Markdown documents in `src/content/`.
+For feature rundowns and usage examples, [see our content collections guide](/en/guides/content-collections).

 ### Collection Entry Type